demisto/content-docs/docs/playbooks/playbooks.md

 <img src="../doc_imgs/playbooks/50276603-fff75100-044a-11e9-97ef-c848cc051985.png" width="400" align="middle"></img>

-Next, in the "Equals (String)" field enter our expected value of "8.8.8.8".
+Next, in the "Equals (String)" field enter our expected value of "8.8.8.8" and by click ✅.
 It should look like the following:

 <img src="../doc_imgs/playbooks/task_result.png" width="400" align="middle"></img>

-Finish by clicking ✅ followed by **Save**.
-Connect the tasks together.
+You can test the task with the **Test** button.
+Finish by clicking **Save**, and connect the tasks together.

 Click "Save" to save your playbook.
 You can attach playbooks to incidents to automate tasks that are related to that incident.